William Douglas, Lord of Liddesdale: Death

 The Knight of Liddesdale discovered that much had changed in Scotland during his eleven years of captivity, not least of which was that William, Lord (afterwards Earl) of Douglas had filled the power vacuum created by his absence.
 In fact, when the Knight of Liddesdale was coming north into England to betray his country, the Lord Douglas was fighting to keep the English south of the Scottish Border.
 What followed next has been a matter of debate for centuries now.
 These two powerful and influential kinsmen, each with his own agenda, encountered each other one day when the Knight was hunting in Ettrick Forest, and the Lord Douglas killed the Knight of Liddesdale.
 William of Liddesdale's body was taken first to Linden Kirk, a chapel in Ettrick, and then on to Melrose Abbey for burial in front of the altar of St. Bridget (the patron saint of Clan Douglas).
 Later, the Lord of Douglas granted a mortification to the church for the saying of masses for the soul of the man he had slain.
 Galswood (or Galford), the site of the Knight's death, was renamed William's Hope, and a cross called William's Cross was raised on the spot in his memory.

 Various theories have been offered regarding the reason for the Lord Douglas's act of violence that day.
-Scottish chronicler John of Fordun (d.
+The chronicler John of Fordun (d.
 1384) reasoned that the murder was revenge for the Knight's killing of Sir Alexander Ramsay and Sir David Barclay.
-Scottish historian David Hume of Godscroft (d.
+The historian David Hume of Godscroft (d.
 1629) considered the murder an act of jealous rage, brought on by the Knight's attentions to the Countess of Douglas, a notion that had become the subject of a popular ballad.
 However, this is easily set aside by the fact that the Lord Douglas did not actually marry until 1357.
 A third explanation for Liddesdale's murder is that the Lord of Douglas had discovered his godson’s treacherous plan, which he sought to prevent.
 For this, there is no evidence, but it is possible that he had learned of it.
 The last theory is that the Lord of Douglas was furious that Liddesdale had given away the lands that he had belonged to the Douglas lordship, and indeed he did eventually claim them as his own.

 On 8 October 1354 Edward III seized Hermitage Castle, but returned it to Elizabeth, the widow of the Knight, after she swore fealty to him and agreed to allow an English garrison to be kept there.
 He further promised to increase his gifts if she would marry an Englishman.
 Upon her marriage to Hugh Dacre (brother of William, Lord Dacre), the promise was kept and Dacre was made commander of the garrison.
 In 1355, he was officially appointed keeper of Hermitage Castle with the right of his heirs to hold it as well.
 Once this agreement was made, the Knight of Liddesdale's daughter and male heir were released from their captivity in London.